aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 - Methods
 - Constructors

-` `REF note **Note –** To access a static member of a type in a template expression, the type must be set known for the engine (see “ REF knownTypes Setting up Known External Types” for more information).
+**Note –** To access a static member of a type in a template expression, the type must be set known for the engine (see “ REF knownTypes Setting up Known External Types” for more information).

 A function type member can be used in a template expression only if the following additional requirements are met: